-During 2016, our Board of Directors did not have any committees, such as an audit committee or a compensation committee.
-However, subsequent to year end, on March 9, 2017, the Board of Directors established an audit committee and a compensation committee, each consisting initially of one director.
+On March 9, 2017, the Board of Directors established an audit committee and a compensation committee, each consisting initially of one director.
 Dr. Betts, an independent Board member, was appointed to serve as the initial sole member of the audit committee.
 Mr. Rosa, an independent Board member, was appointed to serve as the initial sole member of the compensation committee.
-Our Board of Directors will establish any other committees that are required if the Company seeks to be listed on a national securities exchange.
+Our Board of Directors will establish any other committees that are required in order to be listed on a national securities exchange.